networkop/meshnet-cni/README.md

 kubectl create -f utils/etcd.yml
 ```

-Build `meshnet`, `meshnetd` and copy them along with CNI configuration file to all mebers of the cluster.
+Build `meshnet`, `meshnetd` and copy them along with the CNI configuration file to all mebers of the cluster.
 The scripts requires dockerhub username to be provided to push the `meshnetd` image

 ```
 ./build.sh <dockerhub_username>